How to Manage Any Hair Type

 6. Do Not Use Harsh Styling Products

-Styling products are not the same as thermal protectors or oils.
-Many styling products contain alcohol in some form, which is very damaging and drying to the hair cuticle.
-Harsh styling products such as pastes and waxes will strip hair and the scalp of natural oil and moisture, along with shine and health.
-Plus these are very difficult to remove from the hair unless there are multiple washes, The alcohol contained in many styling products is usually the first ingredient listed and will build up onto the scalp and onto hair.
+Styling products are not the same as thermal protectors, glosses, or oils.
+Many styling products like mousse and hair spray contain large amounts of alcohol in some form, which is very damaging and drying to the hair cuticle.
+Extra harsh styling products such as pastes and waxes will strip hair of all moisture and the scalp of natural oil along with shine and health.
+Plus these are very difficult to remove from the hair unless there are multiple washes.
+The alcohol contained in many styling products is usually the first ingredient listed and will build up onto the scalp and onto the hair.
 This build-up will weigh hair down, eventually depleting natural body and volume of hair.
-Sleeping with any type of styling product left in hair is not advised because the hair follicles will remain covered up to reduce natural hair growth.
+Sleeping with any type of styling product left in hair is definitely not advised because the hair follicles will remain covered up to reduce natural hair growth.
 Styling products are optional and should always contain natural ingredients.
-So while hair may look and feel great immediately after styling, the end result is more damage.
+So while the hair may look and feel great immediately after styling, the result is more damage and long term consequences.